 Similar issues occur when physicists and mathematicians reduce human experience to measurable physical phenomena.
 There is a long history of prescriptive theories that try to make the world fit nice, clean mathematical formulas.
 Yet even when nuance and deviation are acknowledged, descriptions of physical states are still not the same as descriptions of subjective experience.

 Consider the classical philosophical question: if a tree falls in the forest and nobody is there to hear it, does it make a sound?
 Well, this question simply highlights a linguistic/semantic problem with the word "sound."
 If "sound" refers to the outer physical level of my framework, i.e. certain types of waves in air, then yes, hypothetical falling trees make physical waves in the hypothetical surrounding air.
 If "sound" refers to the biological level, i.e. our perceptual experience, then no, a perceptual experience does not occur if nobody is there to have it.
-So the question turns out to be mundane instead of profound.
-But we could ask: if someone is there to hear the tree fall, how will they react?
+So the question turns out to be mundane instead of profound (we can make this even more mundane by pointing out in any hypothetical situation, the person positing the situation could simply decide anything they want about what is true in their imagined fantasy world).
+We could instead ask an actually profound question: if someone is there to hear the tree fall, how will they react?
 What will they experience overall?
 To answer those questions, we have to work our way through the rest of the levels of my framework.

 PhysicsThe physics of music includes sound waves and their behavior in various physical contexts.
 This is a deep field of research which impacts the design of acoustic spaces, musical instruments, recording devices, electronic amplification, and so on.
 It includes topics such as the harmonic series, inharmonicity, wave propogation and interaction, and more.
 The majority of the information stored in analog or digital audio recordings is basically a description of physical phenomena.